joakimeriksson/ai-smarthome/mqtt-cam-json/README.md

     ...

 ## Image viewer
 The viewer is used to display the images from the camera source or from an analyzer / ML Model.
-The follwing will just show the images from the above we-camera source.
+The follwing will just show the images from the above web-camera source.

     >python3 mqtt-cam-view.py --topic ha/camera/mqtt_json/in/joakimwebcam --broker=192.168.1.237
     ...

 ## Image processors
-...
+The image processors will process incoming image data and reply with a new image (processed) and a set of detection meta-data.